 4.10.
-Events to be considered include symmetrical and asymmetrical faults, sub-synchronous resonance phenomena, large motor starts, momentary perturbations in the grid system such as switching surges or lightning strikes, capacitor bank switching, and loss of transmission system elements, including single phase open conditions.
+Events to be considered include symmetrical and asymmetrical faults, large motor starts, momentary perturbations in the grid system such as switching surges or lightning strikes, and loss of transmission system elements.

 4.11.
-The design bases should be confirmed when major replacements and major modifications of the electrical power system (on-site or off-site) as well as changes in loading are implemented and a cumulative evaluation performed periodically, e.g., as part of Periodic Safety Reviews.
+The design bases should be confirmed when major replacements and major modifications of the electrical power system (on-site or off-site) are implemented and a cumulative evaluation performed periodically, e.g., as part of Periodic Safety Reviews.